LizzyTrevisan/Athlete-Page/README.md

-Athlete Page HTML Project
+## Athlete Page HTML Project
 ![Screenshot 2024-07-22 131710.png](https://raw.githubusercontent.com/LizzyTrevisan/Athlete-Page/refs/heads/main/pictures/Rebecca%20Andrade.webp)

 ## Home Page:
+Welcome to this page of Rebeca Andara, showcasing achievements and personal journey highlights.

 ## About Page:
+Discover the inspiring story behind the gymnastic Rebeca Andrade who was one of the top star athletes in Paris 2024 Olympics.
+Learn about her philosophy, medals achieved, and her dedication to excellence.

 ## Medals Page:
+Explore Rebeca Andrade's impressive medal collection, from her international competitions, along with personal milestones.

-## SContact Page:
+## Contact Page:
+Created to showcase the usage of Forms in HTML.

 ## Technology Stack:

-Language: HTML inline
+Language: Simple first project wiht HTML inline and CSS
 Framework: Visual Studio